To All New and Returning Students, Welcome to the Harvard Law School Residence Halls!

 Please note that students will be charged up to $175 for a set of lost keys.

-For information on how to obtain your keys, please see the arrival section of this page.
-Detailed instructions will also be e-mailed to you when we get closer to your move-in date.
+For information on how to obtain your keys, please see your move-in instructions e-mail.
+Detailed instructions will be e-mailed to you when we get closer to your move-in date.

 All residents have access to at least one kitchen in their building.
 All kitchens are equipped with basic appliances (stove/oven, microwave, toaster oven, refrigerator/freezer).
 Gropius, North, and Hastings kitchens also have communal pots and pans and some other basic cooking needs.
 Apartment kitchens do not come with any kitchenware.
 All residents must provide their own plates, cups, utensils, chopping knives, Tupperware, etc.